-Few things in life can be quite as exhilarating as a good day skiing.
-You feel the energy and motion, the wind across your body, and the intimate connection with the ground as your skis race over its surface, occasionally sending you airborne.
+Few things in life can be quite as exhilarating as a good day skiing, especially here in Colorado!
+You feel the energy and motion, the wind across your body, and the intimate connection with the Rocky Mountains as your skis race over its surface, occasionally sending you airborne.
 However, as with any sport, skiing opens you up to the risk of injury.
 Happily, in the last 40 years or so, overall injuries from skiing accidents have been cut in half due to more advanced technologies.
 During this same period, leg breaks have dropped to 5% of their previous levels.
 Nevertheless, skiing obviously still has the potential to cause injuries.
 The following are some of the most common ski-related injuries and how to prevent them.

 Head Injuries: It goes without saying that having your head collide with a solid object can be painful.
 Then there's the risk of serious injury-fractures or concussions with severe, long-term consequences, including loss of cognitive function, or even death.
 Studies have shown that wearing a helmet can reduce the number, and sometimes the severity, of head injuries.
 However, according to one study, helmets did not seem to help in reducing the number of fatalities.
 Speed is another factor in head injuries, the greater the speed, the greater the risk.
 So slow down, especially on crowded slopes.
 Be aware of your surroundings and be prepared to yield to other skiers, even when you have the right-of-way.
 Don't assume that they are all as skilled as you are or that they can avoid a collision.
 Keep in mind that unskilled skiers are often fully-occupied just trying to stay upright and learn basic mechanics.
 The details of their new sport can be quite distracting and they may not see you.